cropgeeks/gridscore-next-client/docs/trial-setup.md

 ```

 Please note that the file has to be tab-delimited and not space-delimited as used here for clearer display.

+> Once you specified the germplasm information click `Check data validity` so that GridScore can run over your information and check if everything looks ok.

 ### Trial corners
 <img src="img/setup-corners.png" style="max-width: 100%;" alt="Trial corner points">